JuliaLang/IJulia.jl/README.md

 ### Running the JupyterLab

 Instead of running the classic notebook interface, you can use the IDE-like JupyterLab.
-This can be launched from within Julia via:
+If you are comfortable managing your own JupyterLab installation, you can just run `jupyter lab` yourself in a terminal.
+To simplify installation, however, you can alternatively type the following in Julia, at the `julia>` prompt:

 ```jl
 using IJulia
 jupyterlab()
 ```

-Like `notebook()`, this will install JupyterLab via Conda if it is not installed already.   `jupyterlab()` also supports `detached` and `dir` keyword options similar to `notebook()`.
+Like `notebook()`, above, this will install JupyterLab via Conda if it is not installed already.   `jupyterlab()` also supports `detached` and `dir` keyword options similar to `notebook()`.

 ### Updating Julia and IJulia